Advances and Open Problems in Federated Learning: Relaxing the Core FL Assumptions: Applications to Emerging Settings and Scenarios

 In several settings, the overall communication requirements of split learning and federated learning were compared in \citep{vepakomma2019splitComm}.
 Split learning brings in another dimension of parallelism in the training, parallelization among parts of a model, e.g. client and server.
 The ideas in \citep{jaderberg2017decoupled, huo2018training}, where the authors break the dependencies between partial networks and reduced total centralized training time by parallelizing the computations in different parts, can be relevant here as well.
 However, it is still an open question to explore such parallelization of split learning on edge devices.
 Split learning also enables matching client-side model components with the best server-side model components for automating model selection as shown in the ExpertMatcher \cite{sharma2019expertmatcher}.

 The values communicated can nevertheless, in general, reveal information about the underlying data.
 How much, and whether this is acceptable, is likely going to be application and configuration specific.
 A variation of split learning called NoPeek SplitNN \citep{vepakomma2019reducing} reduces the potential leakage via communicated activations, by reducing their distance correlation \citep{vepakomma2018supervised,szekely2007measuring} with the raw data, while maintaining good model performance via categorical cross-entropy.
 The key idea is to minimize the distance correlation between the raw data points and communicated smashed data.
 The objects communicated could otherwise contain information highly correlated with the input data if used without NoPeek SplitNN, the use of which also enables the split to be made relatively early-on given the decorrelation it provides.
-Much of the discussion in \cref{sec:privacy} is relevant here as well, and analysis providing formal privacy guarantees specifically for split learning is still an open problem.
+One other engineering driven approach to minimize the amount of information communicated in split learning has been via a specifically learnt pruning of channels present in the client side activations \citep{channelPruning}.
+Overall, much of the discussion in \cref{sec:privacy} is relevant here as well, and analysis providing formal privacy guarantees specifically for split learning is still an open problem.